bk1285/rpi_wordclock/doc/doc_general_considerations.rst

       * UK: http://astore.amazon.co.uk/araspbepiba0c-21

   * A final note: Throughout this project, you will assemble electronic components, which can possibly harm you or others (or destroy your hardware).
-    It's therefore important, that you know, what you are doing: By assembling this clock, you act on your own responsibility!
+    It's therefore important, that you know, what you are doing: By assembling this clock, you act on your own risk!

 * Hardware requirements: